-Anyone of these issues can derail a traditional part request system.
-This causes the CAD department to be late in finalizing the part, which adds delays to finishing the design in engineering.
+Any one of these issues can derail a traditional part request system.
+This in turn causes the CAD department to be late in finalizing the part, which adds delays to finishing the design in engineering.
 All of these delays can continue to snowball downhill until finally the manufacturing department is affected causing the product delivery date to slip.

 Part requests using a bill of material inventory management system